letscontrolit/ESPEasy/docs/source/Rules/Rules.rst

 Then ESP#1 shall send the event 'startwatering ' to ESP#2.

-It is also possible to directly order gpio changes, like:
+It is also possible to directly order GPIO changes, like:

 .. code-block:: html